Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 - [Bundler](http://gembundler.com/) - A gem management tool for Ruby projects.

 **We suggest using a package management system to download dependencies, where possible.
 Trust us, it's going to make your life a lot easier.
-If you're using Mac OS X, you can use [homebrew](http://mxcl.github.com/homebrew/) or [Macports](http://www.macports.org/); if you're using Ubuntu, just use [Synaptic](http://www.nongnu.org/synaptic/) (it comes pre-installed); if you're using Fedora simply use [yum](http://yum.baseurl.org/).
+If you're using Mac OS X, install [homebrew](http://mxcl.github.com/homebrew/); if you're using
+Ubuntu, just use [Synaptic](http://www.nongnu.org/synaptic/) (it comes pre-installed); if you're using Fedora simply use [yum](http://yum.baseurl.org/).
 The instructions below assume you have these